 Explore it on Goodreads or Amazon.

-Other books by this author include If You Dare, The Captain of All Pleasures, No Rest for the Wicked, Wicked Deeds on a Winter's Night, Dark Needs at Night's Edge, The Professional
+Other books by this author which I have reviewed include If You Dare, The Captain of All Pleasures, No Rest for the Wicked, Wicked Deeds on a Winter's Night, Dark Needs at Night's Edge, The Professional

 First in the Immortals After Dark paranormal romance series (if you count short stories as xx.5; if you don’t this is second).